zoffixznet/perl6.party/post/Advent-2017-Grinch.md

     # 🎄 Ho-ho-ho! 🎄
     # Hello, World!

 Here, we grab the ``.print`` method from ``IO::Handle`` type and ``.wrap`` it.
 We wish to make use of `self` inside the method, so we're wrapping using a standalone method (`my method …`) instead of a block or a subroutine.
-The reason we want to have `self` is to be able to call the very method we're wrapping to print our Christmas-y message.
+The reason we want to have `self` is to be able to call the very method we're wrapping to print our Christmassy message.
 Because our method is detached, the [`callwith` and related routines](https://rakudo.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe) will need `self` fed to them along with the rest of the args, to ensure we continue dispatch to the right object.

-Incidentally, inside the wrap, the `nextcallee` is the `proto` of the method (if it's a `multi`), not a specific candidate that best matches the original arguments, so [the next candidate ordering](https://rakudo.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe#haveyoutriedtocallthemwith...) is slightly different inside the wrap.
+Inside the wrap, we use the `nextcallee` routine to obtain the original method.If it's a `multi`, we'll get the `proto`, not a specific candidate that best matches the original arguments, so [the next candidate ordering](https://rakudo.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe#haveyoutriedtocallthemwith...) is slightly different inside the wrap, compared to traditional routines.
+We grab the `nextcallee` in to a variable, because we want to call it more than once and calling it shifts the routine off the dispatch stack.
+In the first call, we print our Christmassy message and in the second call, we merely slip our ``Capture`` (`|c`) of original args, performing the call like it were originally meant to happen.

 Thanks to the ``.wrap``, we can alter or even completely redefine behaviour of subroutines and methods, which is sure to be jolly fun when your friends try to use them.
 Ho-ho-ho!

 ## Invisibility Cloak

 The tricks we've played so far are wonderfully terrible, but they're just too obvious and too… visible.
-Since Perl 6 has superb Unicode support, I think we should search the Unicode characters for some fun mischief.
+Since Perl 6 has superb Unicode support, I think we should search the mass of Unicode characters for some fun mischief.
 In particular, we're looking for *invisible* characters that are NOT whitespace.
 Just one is sufficient for our purpose, but these four are fairly invisible on my computer:

     [⁠] U+2060 WORD JOINER [Cf]
     [⁡] U+2061 FUNCTION APPLICATION [Cf]